oomlout/oomlout_oomp_builder/navigation/hardware/bearing/600_series/683_size/3_mm_id_7_mm_od_3_mm_depth/part/readme.md

-# Hardware Bearing 600 Series 683 Size 3 Mm Id 7 Mm Od 3 Mm Depth
+# Hardware Bearing 600 Series 683 Size 3 mm Id 7 mm Od 3 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base